skbinfo/tncRNA-Toolkit/README.md

 <code>cd ../</code>

 [Note: 1.
 Bowtie and HAMR will be excuted from 'util' directory.
-You still need if you have alreday globaly installed.
+You still need if you have already globaly installed.
 2. HAMR-1.2 required python2 for running.]

 ## Usage